-With the loss rate process estimated, the dynamics of the other cash flow state variables (earnings growth, the consumption earnings ratio and the payout ratio) follow straightforwardly.
+the consumption earnings ratio and the payout ratio) follow straightforwardly.
 We simply use linear projections of those variables onto the previously identified state variables and shocks.
-The data we use for these variables are standard and we relegate a discussion of the data sources and the empirical results to the Online Appendix.
-Noteworthy results are the strong cyclicality of earnings growth (see also Longstaff and Piazzesi (2004)), primarily reflected in the positive dependence on industrial production growth and negative dependence on the loss rate, and the countercyclicality of the conditional means of the consumption-earnings and the dividend-earnings ratios.
+The data we use for these variables are standard and we relegate a discussion of the data sources and the empirical results to the online appendix.
+Noteworthy results are the strong cyclicality of earnings growth (Longstaff and Piazzesi 2004) primarily reflected in the positive dependence on industrial production growth and negative dependence on the loss rate, and the counter-cyclicality of the conditional means of the consumption-earnings and the dividend-earnings ratios.
 The latter is likely a natural result of consumption and dividend smoothing, relative to highly cyclical earnings.

-4 Estimation of Risk Aversion
+4. Estimation of Risk Aversion